A Clash of Kings-Chapter 14

-Arya and the others decide to spend the night in the holdfast of an abandoned town on the shores of the Gods Eye.
+Arya and the others decide to spend the night in the holdfast of an abandoned town on the southern shores of the Gods Eye.
 That night, Lannister raiders led by Ser Amory Lorch arrive to demand they open the gate.
 When Yoren refuses, a fight breaks out.
-Seeing they are lost, Yoren orders Arya to get the survivors out through an escape tunnel in the burning barn.
+As the battle turns against them, Yoren orders Arya to get the survivors out through an escape tunnel in the burning barn.
 Before escaping Arya throws an axe to the three criminals trapped in their wagon.

 The river seems a peaceful place to Arya until Koss finds a soldier decomposing in the reeds.
-Yoren sends Dobber to search the body for valuables while he rides into the water and finds they cannot cross.
-Yoren takes Koss upriver to look for a ford and sends Woth and Gerren downriver to do the same.
-While they wait, Lommy and Tarber go wading and throw mud at Hot Pie.
-Rorge shouts to be unchained, but no one pays him any mind.
-Kurz catches a fish with his hands, which Arya thinks must be easier than catching cats.
+Yoren sends Dobber to search the body for valuables and, finding they cannot cross, he takes Koss upriver and sends Woth and Gerren downriver to look for a ford.
+While they wait, Lommy and Tarber go wading and throw mud at Hot Pie while Arya watches Kurz catch a fish with his hands, thinking it must be easier than catching cats.

 The scouts return at midday to report only a burnt bridge.
 Drawing a map in the mud, Yoren explains that the river flows south from the Gods Eye.
-With no way to cross the river without abandoning the wagons, they cannot pass along the lake's western shore as they planned, but going east will bring them back to the kingsroad.
-Yoren decides to go north to where the river meets the lake and sell all they have to hire a boat in the town there.
-He intends to sail across the lake to Harrentown, where they can buy new mounts or take refuge at Harrenhal, the seat of Shella Whent, a known friend of the Night's Watch.
+With no way to cross the river without abandoning the wagons, they cannot pass along the lake's western shore as planned, and going east will bring them back to the kingsroad.
+Yoren decides to go north to where the river meets the lake, sell all they have to hire a boat in the town there, and sail across the lake to Harrentown.
+There they can buy new mounts or take refuge at Harrenhal, the seat of Lady Shella Whent, a known friend of the Night's Watch.

 Hot Pie worries about ghosts at Harrenhal, but Yoren only spits.
 Arya recalls Old Nan's stories about Evil King Harren and how Aegon unleashed his dragons to turn the castle into a pyre.
 Old Nan told that fiery spirits still haunt the castle and sometimes men who sleep there are found burnt alive in the morning, but Arya does not believe the stories.
 It will be knights at Harrenhal, not ghosts, and she can reveal herself to Lady Whent and maybe be escorted home.

-They pass abandoned cottages and ripening fields, but see nobody.
-When they reach the town, they find it deserted as well.
-The town's emptiness frightens Arya, who wonders what scared the people away.
+They pass abandoned cottages and untended fields to find the town deserted as well, which frightens Arya when she wonders what scared the people away.
 Growing apprehensive, Yoren leaves ten recruits to guard the wagons and splits the rest up to search the town while he investigates the towerhouse.
 Woth once pulled an oar on a galley, so Yoren orders him to take Arya, Gendry, Hot Pie, and Lommy to search for boats.

 The docks are empty except for a rotten rowboat, and Arya realizes the people took all the boats when they fled.
 Lommy and Hot Pie suggest they search a nearby inn for food and ale, but Woth insists on sticking to Yoren's orders.
 Despondent, Arya washes her face in the lake and wonders if she could swim all the way to Winterfell.
 Woth shouts at her to help search, so she does, but they only find some sails and nails.

-It is dark when Yoren returns to report that the towerhouse is empty.
+It is dark when Yoren returns to report the towerhouse empty.
 He dismisses suggestions of patching the rowboat or building a new one, but he is intrigued by Gendry's idea of a raft.
 However, a raft would mean leaving the wagons and staying close to shore, so Yoren decides to sleep on it.
-Lommy asks if they can stay at the inn, but Yoren chooses the holdfast because he likes walls around him when he sleeps.
+Lommy asks if they can stay at the inn, but Yoren chooses the holdfast for its protective wall.
 Arya argues they should not stay at all since even the lord ran away.
 Lommy mocks her as scared, but Yoren declares her reasoning smart, except the Night's Watch takes no part and nobody is their enemy.
 Arya thinks that nobody is their friend either, but she remains silent to avoid seeming craven.

 The holdfast is surrounded by a ten-foot wall of rough-cut stone with iron bars to brace the front gate.
-Yoren announces it is no Red Keep, but it will do for a night.
-Besides the main gate, there is a postern to the north and a narrow tunnel that leads to the lakeshore hidden under a trap door in the barn.
+Besides the main gate, there is a postern to the north and a narrow tunnel that leads to the lakeshore hidden under the barn.
 Yoren has them park a wagon on the trap door to make sure nobody enters that way.
 He also assigns three watches and sends Tarber, Kurz, and Cutjack to keep watch from the towerhouse, telling Kurz to use his hunting horn if danger threatens.
 They drive their wagons and animals inside and bar the main gate.
 Dobber, Gendry, and Arya draw cook duty and Arya is set to pluck the goose and two chickens Koss brings in, while Gendry splits wood and Yoren sharpens his dirk.
 Everyone is quiet during the meal, even Lommy.

 Arya draws second watch, but when sleep proves difficult she borrows Yoren's whetstone and hones Needle instead.
 Hot Pie asks where she got such a good sword, more politely than before and she admits her brother gave it to her.
 Hot Pie is surprised, as Arya has never mentioned any brothers.
 Arya replies that she has lots of brothers, but when Hot Pie asks whether they are older or younger than her, she lies that they are all older, with longswords, and they taught her how to kill people who bother her.
 Hot Pie insists he was just talking, but then leaves her alone.
 Curling up on her pallet, Arya is annoyed by the crying girl, who is crying as usual.